cluhmann/segmented/README.rst

 Model Specification
 *******************

 The first argument to :code:`segment()` is a list of formulas that describe our model.
 This is always the first argument.
-The second, named argument is the data we are modeling.
+The second, named argument explicitly states how many segments are included in the model.
+This argument is optional (and may be removed from the API at some point in the future).
+The third, named argument is the data we are modeling.
 The model we have defined here has two segments, so we specify 3 components.
 We are likely to be most interested in the location of the node connecting the two segments, :math:`T_2`.
 We also posit an additional node at :math:`x=min(x)` that we will call :math:`T_1`.

 The first formula specifies an intercept-like term and provides 2 important pieces of information about our model.
 First, it instructs :code:`segment` to treat :code:`data['y']` as our outcome variable.
 Second, it indicates that an intercept-like term will be estimated (cf. :code:`'y~0'`).
 Specifically, we will estimate an offset, :math:`\beta_0` such that :math:`y = f(T_1) = f(min(x)) = \beta_0`.